ProgrammerDan/arionum-java/arionum-miner/WINDOWS_INSTALL_GUIDE.md

   You'll now have a clone of the Aronium-miner on your PC.

 5. **Important**: Check system variables and see whether JAVA_HOME is registered as a system variable.
-    - Go to run, go to “Edit the system environment variables”
+    - Windows 10: Press windows key, go to “Edit the system environment variables” .
+If prior to Windows 10, check this guide instead: https://www.java.com/en/download/help/path.xml
     - On the bottom click “Environment variables”
     - Bottom variables are the “System variables”
     - Check whether JAVA_HOME is in there, else;